 What do you know?
 More whimsical Christmas trees!
 These are from Little House of Four.
 I think this year’s Christmas theme will be “A Very Whimsical Christmas”.
 Are you in?
 Can you just see it coming together in your mind?
 Lots of pinks and pretty greens, cute Christmas music, not sappy depressing carols.
 Dr. Seuss and Elf and A Christmas Story.
 That’s my 2017 Christmas.

 I know this is like 3 or more cutesy Christmas trees, but I could not leave these precious trees off the list.
 They are so perfectly hand made.
 Precious is something that should be doted upon and that is what I feel when I look at these trees.
 I want to place them on a shelf in December and carefully dust them every week and then gently wrap them in packing paper at the end of the holiday season only to reopen them and smile the following year.
 SEE?
 This is the way to do handmade.
 You want all of those feels.

 Sadly I can’t find a source for these beautiful ornaments, but I wanted to share them because they are so perfectly simple.
 These are Christmas chic.
 These look crazy expensive, but you could make them for pennies.
 Ok, dollars, but still.
 I might have to switch the 2017 Christmas theme from Whimsical to Chic Scandinavian.

-Ok, I love to include a free printable in posts because, let’s face it, you don’t always want to pull out the glue gun.
+Ok, I love to include a printable in posts because, let’s face it, you don’t always want to pull out the glue gun.
 These printable ornaments are extra special because they are also adult coloring pages!
-So, you get a free, customizable ornament that you can spend a few minutes (hours) relaxing with while you color.
+So, you get a customizable ornament that you can spend a few minutes (hours) relaxing with while you color.
 You’re welcome.

 More chic Scandinavian.
 I love working with felt.
 It’s so inexpensive and it has such a great texture to it.
 I love the idea of using gray to tone down what can be slightly garish green and red.